-Don’t let Belgium’s relatively small size fool you — this country probably has more to do per square mile than most other places on earth.
+Don’t let Belgium’s relatively small size fool you, since it has more to do per square mile than most other places on earth.
 And best of all for the traveler, it’s a comparatively easy place to get around and English is widely spoken.

-Belgian food and drink are as highly regarded as the masterpieces in its museums is Belgium’s well-deserved reputation for superb food and drink.
-This year, in fact, is the Year of Gastronomy in Brussels and Wallonia, although you’ll certainly eat well wherever you go.
+Belgian food and drink are as highly regarded as the masterpieces in its museums, and you’ll certainly eat well wherever you go.
 If you’re up north in Flanders in August, you can get a Taste of Antwerp at Belgium’s largest culinary festival.
 Also visit Oostduinkerke on the Flemish coast for the annual shrimp festival in late June, and Bruges Kookeet food festival every September.

 Ghent is an unassuming, un-touristy city filled with university students, linger-as-long-as-you-like cafes, well-priced restaurants and vibrant energy.
 It’s a city with great mustard, Stropke beer (which is Flemish for noose), and the ten-day Ghent Celebrations held every year in July where the inhabitants go all out with theater performances, concerts, singing, dancing, and drinking.

 Under the watchful eye of Gravensteen Castle or Castle of the Counts, the city boasts an Opera House, 18 museums, 100 churches and over 400 historical buildings.
 The most visited site in Ghent is the famous and beautiful polyptych, the Adoration of the Mystic Lamb painted by the brothers Jan and Hubert van Eyck in 1432.

 Liege, the largest French-speaking city in Belgium after Brussels, is a historical city situated along the Meuse River.
 You can reach it by rail from Brussels in 1 hour; Maastricht, Holland in 20 minutes; and Paris in 2 hours.